 Please note this letter sent to clra via email re hiring.
 For CLR Rep Chris Mydske's response scroll to bottom.
+Top of this post is his letter to CLRA contractors.
+Please take Note!

 Despite my repeatedly bring the issue up with both you and your signatory contractors, there continues to be an ongoing and serious failure of these contractors to send us name requests lists prior to their employment on any project in British Columbia.
 Clause 11.102 clearly states that “All employees must be a member in good standing of the Union.
 Employees shall present a clearance slip to the job steward prior to commencement of work, and such clearance shall include confirmation of the Employee’s membership status.”